-The definition of "homogeneity" in the Regulation is also the subject of a Regulatory Technical Standard ("RTS").
-Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" will be legally binding on all regulatory authorities.
-Such RTS has been formally adopted by the European Commission on 28 May 2019.
+The definition of "homogeneity" in the Regulation is the subject of a Regulatory Technical Standard ("RTS").
+Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" is legally binding on all regulatory authorities.

-In interpreting the expression, PCS has based itself on the text of the Regulation, its knowledge of the intent of the legislators - including, crucially, the legislators belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisations and the RTS adopted by the European Commission.
+In interpreting the expression, PCS has based itself on the text of the Regulation, its knowledge of the intent of the legislators - including, crucially, the legislators' belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisations and the draft RTS adopted by the European Commission.